 69. Catch a Movie on Funnel Vision

 One of the best features of the Disney cruise pool deck is Funnel Vision.
 Disney movies are played all day and evening.
 It’s fun to splash around in the pool and watch a Disney movie.
 At night relax on a pool lounger and snag one of the blankets and watch a Disney movie.

 Many people think that a Disney cruise is centered around the kids, but really this is just not true.
 Sure there is plenty going on for the younger members of the group, but there are so many things for the adults to enjoy too.

 Disney has some of the best dining at sea.
 All of the ships have dining which caters to the over 18s only.

 Every Disney ship has Palo, which is an Italian themed restaurant.
 Disney’s Palo offers dinner every night of the cruise and brunch on select days.
 We think that the very best value is brunch.
 With a charge of just $30 you can eat your way through a huge selection of buffet and hot entree items.

 Remy is available on Disney Fantasy and Disney Dream.
 Widely recognized as one of the best culinary experiences at sea, Remy is named after the lead character in the Pixar movie Ratatouille.

 Dinner is available very night.
 The Champagne Brunch and the Dessert Experience are offered on select days.
-Yes it is pricey at $95 per person for dinner ($200 if you want the wine pairing), but it will be one of the best meals you have ever had.
+Yes it is pricey at $95 per person for dinner,$200 if you want the wine pairing.
+However, it will be one of the best meals you have ever had.

 71. Indulge at the Spa